kaggwe-marvin/Learning-Bash/files/files.md

 touch: Create an empty file.
 echo Hello, world! >> newfile.txt: Append text to a file. cat newfile.txt: Display the contents of a file.

-Exercise:
+## Exercise

-Create a new script file, perhaps file_operations.sh.
+-Create a new script file, perhaps file_operations.sh.
 Add the shebang (#!/bin/bash).
 Use touch to create a new file named my_notes.txt.
 Use echo to add some text to the file.
 Use cat to display the contents of the file.
 Example:

-bash
-Copy code
-#!/bin/bash
+-#!/bin/bash
 echo Creating a new file...
 touch my_notes.txt
 echo Writing to the file...